Skip to main content

 Commonwealth Employee Scholarship

-The Wolf Administration provides $5 million in grant funds for a scholarship program for Commonwealth of Pennsylvania employees who work in the Office of Administration and their dependents to attend Shippensburg University or any State System of Higher Education university.
-Please note it can take until the end of September for the scholarships to be awarded and paid to your student account.
+The Commonwealth Employee Scholarship program is available for Commonwealth of Pennsylvania employees who work in the Office of Administration and their dependents to attend Shippensburg University or any Pennsylvania State System of Higher Education (PASSHE) university.

 Commonwealth Scholarship More Info